Whatsapp Icon

 Let us first understand how to make a Tax File Declaration.

-Instructions to make a Tax File Declaration
+How to Fill a Tax Declaration Form?

 • The first step is to open the Income Tax e-Filing portal